International Health Regulations: 21st century developments

+In 2024, WHO members adopted further amendments at the 77th World Health Assembly in Geneva amid deficiencies in response to COVID-19 pandemic.
+The amendments introduced a new level of global alert – a "pandemic emergency" – for stronger international cooperation beyond a public health emergency of international concern (PHEIC).
+The amendments also established the National IHR Authorities run by governments to coordinate IHR implementation.
+They include provisions for better access to medical products and financing.
+The amendments entered into force in September 2025.

 Public Health Emergency of International Concern (PHEIC)

 A Public Health Emergency of International Concern, or PHEIC, is defined in the IHR (2005) as, "an extraordinary event which is determined to constitute a public health risk to other States through the international spread of disease and to potentially require a coordinated international response".
 This definition implies a situation that is: